 AN ARCHITECT IS BEING SOUGHT.
 ACTUALLY, NOT ANYMORE.

-Infrastructure spread across multiple sites, different hardware ages and running on different platforms.
-In such a situation, when it came toO2 moving the network datacenter (NTWDC) to a modern new building was on the agenda, we couldn't miss it to clean up and optimize.
+Infrastructure spread across multiple locations, different hardware ages and running on different platforms.
+In this situation, when it came to O2 moving the network datacenter (NTWDC) to a modern new building was on the agenda, we couldn't miss it to clean up and optimize.

 THERE IS NO DATACENTER LIKE A DATACENTER